AV1080p/solana-pumpfun-sniper-bot/README.md

 cargo run --release -- --close
 ```

-Once started, the bot will:
+Once started, the sniper bot will:

 1. Connect to the Yellowstone gRPC endpoint
 2. Monitor transactions from the specified wallet address(es)
-3. Automatically copy buy and sell transactions as they occur
+3. Automatically execute buy and sell transactions when conditions are met
 4. Send notifications via Telegram for detected transactions and executed trades
 5. Manage token accounts and WSOL conversions automatically
+6. Detect whale movements and large transactions
+7. Execute trades with minimal latency for maximum profit potential

 ## Recent Updates